 - Each college at UTHSC shall be entitled to one representative on the SGAEC.
-The College of Social Work shall be entitled to one representative on the SGAEC.

 - The president of each college's Student Government Association shall be considered that college's representative to the council, unless that college chooses to select their representative in another way.